 What happens after I get a job?

 When you start working, you may still be eligible to receive CalWORKs cash aid.
-The first $225 of your gross earned income is not counted, and 50% of the remaining gross income is also exempt as income.
+The first $550 of your gross earned income is not counted, and 50% of the remaining gross income is also exempt as income.
 If you continue to receive CalWORKs cash aid, you may also be eligible for transportation, child care and other supportive services to help you advance in your job.
 If you are otherwise eligible, child care supportive services can continue for 24 months and beyond.
-You may want to connect with our business services team.
-You can receive advice on how to plan career advancement strategies.
+Contact your CalWORKs or Welfare-to-Work worker and they can provide resources available to help you achieve your employment goals.
 We want to provide you with the tools necessary to attain your goal – providing for your family.

 What happens when I am working and no longer eligible for CalWORKs?

-You may continue to be eligible for Job Retention services for up to six consecutive months the first time you go off aid due to being employed and up to three consecutive months if you go back on aid and then off again.
+You may continue to be eligible for Job Retention services for up to four months each time you go off of aid due to being employed.
 Job retention services may include supportive services, mentoring, education services, adult basic education or English-as-a-second-language in addition to child care and transportation.
 You can also receive services through the One-Stop Centers.

 For general information about Contra Costa County’s Welfare-to-Work program, please call: